-Youlgrave All-Saints CE (VA) Primary School values and respects all members of the community.
+Youlgrave, All-Saints Primary School values and respects all members of the community.
 Colleagues are expected to work in co-operation and collaboration, within an ethos of mutual trust and confidence.
 All employees and volunteers must be committed to promoting the safety, welfare and interests of children (pupils/students) as paramount.
 Staff are expected to place the wellbeing, development and progress of children/young people at the heart of their professional practice.

-- 1.1 The public is entitled to expect the highest standards of conduct from all the school employees.
-To serve the school, you should implement its policies and perform your duties, with integrity, honesty, impartiality and objectivity. - 1.2 The purpose of the Code of Conduct (the Code) is to assist you in carrying out your job by making clear the standards of behaviour the school requires you to meet.
-It incorporates the existing laws, regulations and conditions of service you should be most aware of in your work for the school.
+- 1.1 The public is entitled to expect the highest standards of conduct from all the School employees.
+To serve the School, you should implement its policies and perform your duties, with integrity, honesty, impartiality and objectivity. - 1.2 The purpose of the Code is to assist you in carrying out your job by making clear the standards of behaviour the School requires you to meet.
+It incorporates the existing laws, regulations and conditions of service you should be most aware of in your work for the School.